High Point Academy will begin on Monday, August 31st, 2020. The last day of school will be on Thursday, May 27th, 2021.

 - First Grade & Second Grade: 22 students per class

 - Third Grade through Twelfth Grade: 24 students per class

 No, we are not a part of Fort Worth ISD.
 We are our own CharterDistrict and not part of any other.
 As such, we follow our own calendar although some decisions regarding bad weather closures may be influenced by the surrounding districts and their decisions to close during bad weather.

 It is our district policy to not give out wait list information.
 Also, our wait lists do not carry over from year to year.
-The application process for the 21-22 school year will begin again in January 2021 with our lottery being held the first weekend of March.
+The application process for the 21-22 school year will begin again in January 2021 with our lottery being held the first week of March.

 If I have multiple children in the lottery, and only one of my children is drawn, will my other children still be placed?